Clinical Trials (PDQ®)

 DUMC-5883-04-6RO, CDR000041079, 8087, NCT00103142

 RATIONALE: Vaccines made from a gene-modified virus and a person's white blood cells may make the body build an effective immune response to kill tumor cells.
-Biological therapies, such as GM-CSF, may stimulate the immune system in different ways and stop tumor cells from growing.
+Biological therapies, such as Granulocyte-macrophage colony-stimulating factor (GM-CSF), may stimulate the immune system in different ways and stop tumor cells from growing.
 Combining different types of biological therapies may kill more tumor cells.

 PURPOSE: This randomized phase II trial is studying giving vaccine therapy together with dendritic cells to see how well it works compared to giving vaccine therapy together with GM-CSF in treating patients with liver or lung metastases from colorectal cancer removed by surgery.